Triangle News, Reporter

-Triangle News is a multi award-winning London-based national news agency providing agenda-setting stories to Britain’s largest media outlets.
-If you read newspapers, magazines or share news online, the chances are you will have seen one of our stories.
+Triangle News is an award-winning and London-based national news agency providing incredible stories to Britain’s largest media outlets.
+If you read newspapers, magazines or share news online, you will definitely have read our stories.

 We are independently-run and committed to making an impact on the world of journalism.
-You will be joining a small, friendly and ambitious team with a focus on delivering quality content and supporting talented journalists with years of newspaper and magazine experience.
+You will be joining a small, friendly and ambitious team with a focus on delivering exceptional content.
+Our talented senior team has years of newspaper and magazine experience between them.

 You must have an NCTJ journalism qualification or equivalent and 100wpm shorthand.
-A full clean driving licence and access to a vehicle would be preferable.
+A full clean driving licence is a must, although you do not need to own a vehicle.

 This role is perfect for someone who has been working on local newspapers and who wants to take a step towards the nationals.